streamingdv/Jamepad/README.md

   - A permissive license (see below).

 This fork improved the following points compared to last real [Jamepad version 1.3.2](https://github.com/williamahartman/Jamepad/tree/ae170a95eb7c14d82b19328480b1ab5a45b77001):
-* This fork builts the native library on Github Actions.
+* This fork builts the native library on GitHub Actions.
 You can see all the magic happen there.
 Moreover, if you fork this repo and adjust settings, you are immediately ready to go with your own build!
 We are open for PRs though.
 * New features added, newer SDL version used
 * Natives are smaller in size
 * Natives for arm architecture included